MicrosoftDocs/azure-docs/articles/iot-central/retail/tutorial-in-store-analytics-create-app-pnp.md

     > [!NOTE]
     > If you use a friendly **Application name**, you still must use a unique value for the application **URL**.

 1. If you have an Azure subscription, enter your *Directory, Azure subscription, and Region*.
-If you don't have a subscription, you can enable **7 day free trial** and complete the required contact information.
+If you don't have a subscription, you can enable **7-day free trial** and complete the required contact information.

     For more information about directories and subscriptions, see the [create an application quickstart](../core/quick-deploy-iot-central-pnp.md?toc=/azure/iot-central-pnp/toc.json&bc=/azure/iot-central-pnp/breadcrumb/toc.json).